okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rule-sets/index.md

 #### Usage example

-The following request would retrieve a Mapping for this Rule Set:
+The following request would retrieve a Mapping for this Policy:

 ##### Request